Molmed/seqreports/README.md

 ### Available profiles

-There are two primary config profiles:
+These are the primary config profiles:
-- `snpseq`: For running locally.
+- `dev`:          Run locally with low memory.
-- `irma`: For running on uppmax cluster irma with slurm (note: The parameter `params.project` must be supplied).
+- `irma`:         Uppmax slurm profile for use on the cluster `irma` (note: The parameter `params.project` must be supplied).
+- `snpseq`:       Run locally with greater memory available than `dev`.
+- `singularity`:  Enables singularity and provides container URLs.

 Additional profiles:
-- `dev`: supplies less memory.
 - `debug`: prints out the `env` properties before executing processes.

 ### Supplying a custom config file